 See also CJ-3B Fire Engine Close Up and Howe CJ-3B Fire Engine on CJ3B.info.

-The photo at right shows the Willys Motors Inc. F.D. at the Toledo factory.
-It's one of the few photos showing a canvas top installed on a factory fire Jeep.
+Here's the Willys Motors Inc. F.D. at the Toledo factory.
+This is one of the few photos showing a canvas top installed on a factory fire Jeep.
 Also unusual are the booster reel, and the fender-mounted CO2 extinguisher and hand lantern.
 Date and publication are unknown.

-The factory photo below is one of several CJ-3B fire Jeeps in the late-1950s Willys booklet Jeep Vehicles in Public Service.
-The bump on the hood may have been removed in the retouching of the photo.
+The factory photo below shows the 200-gallon water trailer and booster reel, with one of several CJ-3B fire Jeeps in the circa 1955 Willys booklet Jeep Vehicles in Public Service.
+The bump on the hood appears to have been removed in the retouching of the photo.

 In an action photo from the same publication, a CJ-3B lays down water through a fog nozzle.